Greencats0/university/3/Fall/GEO-101/notes/chapter_14.md

 Winter time beaches are not flat and steep (plunging)

 Summer time beaches are mostly flat because there are not as many storms (spilling)

+### Waves interacting with the shoreline

+- main cause of erosion on the shorelines
+- Swirl away loose pieces of bedrock or break off new pieces
+- Grind and break clasts, making sand and stones that promote erosion
+- Waves bend (refract) if approaching shoreline at an angle $\theta$
+    - part that encounters the bottom slows, bending waves
+- Waves break directly on promontory from several sides
+- Bays may be protected from most waves

+### Hazards along Shorelines

+- Waves
+- Storm surge
+- Strong winds